linux4sam/egt-samples/gallery/README.md

 # EGT Gallery Sample

-This is an sample that shows a navigatable list of video thumbnails that can be selected to play an associated video.
+This is a sample application that shows a navigable list of video thumbnails that can be selected to play an associated video.

 # Generating Content